saychelsea11/streamlit_example_world_cup_2018_squads/Example_2/readme.md

-# This is a slightly more involved, yet simple, example expanding upon the capabilities of Streamlit
+# 2018 World Cup Squads analysis using Streamlit (version 2)

-# It uses the same 2018 World Cup Squads dataset for the analysis
+### This is a slightly more involved, yet simple, example expanding upon the capabilities of Streamlit

 ### *Click the Streamlit tab below to see the magic!!!*